AnshulPandey-01/Math-Game/README.md

 # Math-Game

-Math Game using jsp, servlet and jdbc.
-With Sign Up and Sign In functionality.
+* Math Game using jsp, servlet and jdbc.
+* With Sign Up and Sign In functionality.
+* Using HTTP Session for authentication.